844-344-2420

 As cannabis progressively becomes more mainstream, more research emerges about its effects on our bodies, minds and behaviors.
 Celebrated for an abundance of healing and therapeutic properties, cannabis is moving past the long-standing assumption that it decreases productivity or motivation.
 And since it’s known for enhancing your sensory perception, does that extend into the bedroom?
 Can cannabis improve your sex life and help build better intimacy?
 Or does it have a negative impact on sexual desire and performance?
-Read on to discover what you need to know
+Read on to discover what you need to know.

 For certain people, it can be.
 Some users claim it heightens their arousal, while others experience a reduction in issues that can hinder their libido, like pain, anxiety and depression.
 When you consume cannabis, your endocannabinoid system activates, which can induce feelings of relaxation and pleasure — leading to sexual desire.